sabydias/sabydias-sabydias/README.md

 🌱 Outside of Work
 ⚽ Footballer (occasional matches, weak ankle but strong spirit 💪)

-🏃 marathons - Completed 3 × 10K and 1 × 15K.
-Preparing for 21K
+🏃 Marathons - Completed 3 × 10K and 1 × 15K.
+(Preparing for 21K)

 ☕ Coffee lover (Americano all the way)